Updated on 19th December 2025

 Ox Club

 Ox Club is a grill restaurant tucked away in Headrow House – a building full of cool spaces – and this one doesn’t disappoint.
-The interior has got a casual industrial vibe, with steel beams, painted brick and wooden furniture.
+The interior has a casual industrial vibe, with steel beams, painted brick and wooden furniture.
 The menu?
 It’s full of deliciously smoky flavours, thanks to a wood-fired grill imported all the way from the USA.
 Their small plates and mains change with the seasons and the local produce on offer.
-Think grilled Cornish pollack with cauliflower and horseradish sauce and char sui pork belly with kimchi and apple & sake sauce.
+Think red leg partridge with chorizo and cannellini beans, and cured trout served with beetroot, horseradish and wheaten bread.
+Don’t skip on the burnt basque cheesecake.

 Ox Club, 19a The Headrow, Leeds, West Yorkshire, LS1 6PU.